 Sample OPRA requests:

-“Pursuant to OPRA and the common law, I seek the annual firearms recertification certificates for all of the police officers in your police department for the year 2017.”
+“Pursuant to OPRA and the common law, I seek the annual firearms re-certification certificates for all of the police officers in your police department for the year 2019.”